FAFSA Resources and Assistance

 When you start your FAFSA using either the web application or the myStudentAid Mobile App, you will first need to create your FSA ID account by making a user ID name and password.
 These will become your online identifiers for all federal student aid programs.
 You will need to provide your own email address and password.
 (Parents will create their own account using a different email address and password).
 Set up your user ID and password before you start your FAFSA.
 Here’s a video on how to create an FSA ID.

 The FAFSA questions ask for information about you (your name, date of birth, address, etc.) and about your financial situation.
-Depending on your circumstances (for instance, whether you’re a U.S. citizen or what tax form you used), you might need the following information or documents as you fill out the application: See a list of the documents you need to get started.
+Depending on your circumstances (for instance, whether you’re a U.S. citizen or what tax form you used), you might need the following information or documents as you fill out the application: Click to view the documents you need to get started.

 The FAFSA form is available on Oct.
 1 for the next school year.
 It’s encouraged that you fill it out as soon as possible on or after Oct.
 1 to meet FAFSA deadlines.

 If you are starting the application for the first time on fafsa.gov, select “START HERE.”
 As you begin, keep the following in mind:

 - Your name and Social Security number must match those on your Social Security card.
 Follow this tip to avoid getting a notice that your information doesn’t match the Social Security Administration’s records (or your FSA ID account).